5 Ways to Avoid Plagiarism and Maintain Originality

 Here are five key strategies that every writer needs to know to create original writing that is free of plagiarized content.

-1. Cite Your Sources
+1. Cite Your Sources (Proper Citation)

 Any ideas, writing, or content borrowed from other sources like books, journal articles, websites, or blogs needs to be credited through citations.
 Citing sources serves the dual purpose of giving authors their due credit while also allowing readers to verify the facts themselves if needed.